sigmacomputing/sigmaquickstarts/site/sigmaguides/src/06_2023_first_friday_features/06_2023_first_friday_features.md

 ## Workbooks (general)

+### Controls
+You can use the new Create list from preset option to easily create a drill down control for a visualization that has year, month, and day categories, without manually creating them.

 ### Grid layout PDF export
 Workbooks with Grid Layout (beta) enabled now support PDF exports.
 A scheduled export PDF attachment can capture an individual element, a single workbook page, or the entire workbook, and you can choose between portrait or landscape orientation.